 Then, dip your bread into your batter and coat both sides.
 You might find it easier to help the mince onto the bread by pushing it on with a fork.
 I used quite a thick piece of rye bread, if you have smaller slices of bread, then you may find that you have enough batter for two pieces of Burger French Toast.

-Then it's a matter of frying your burger french toast in a little oil or butter, until browned and cooked through on both sides.
-Enjoy your Burger French Toast as is, or as Mr 3 likes it - spread with avocado.
+Then it’s a matter of frying your burger french toast in a little coconut oil, until browned and cooked through on both sides.
+Enjoy your Burger French Toast as is, or as Mr 3 likes it – spread with avocado.

 I often serve him his Burger French Toast cut into little squares in a Muffin Tin Meal.
 Thankfully he loves this yummy dish, and it's such a relief for me to finally be feeding him some good quality red meat on a regular basis.
 (The bonus is that this meal takes mere minutes to prepare!)